-For the inauguration of its new blog, BSO Group decided to unveil its plan in a grande style with a press trip, selecting ten journalists and bloggers to explore the beautiful island of Ischia – to experience a bit of its enogastronomy at some of its finest locations.
+For the inauguration of its new blog, BSO Group decided to unveil its plan in a grand style with a press trip, selecting ten journalists and bloggers to explore and spend summer in Ischia and experience a bit of its enogastronomy at some of its finest locations.

 We set off from Milan at 7.30 am on Trenitalia’s FrecciaRossa Train and arrived at Napoli at 12:00pm.
 To reach Ischia, we had to take the Aliscafo Snav ferry heading to Casamicciola.
 I sat by the window watching the sea waves rise and fall.